mpilosov/home/content/contact.md

 - Teach a workshop?
 - Help improve your developer experience?
 - Modernize your Python packaging process?
-- Build a software products?
+- Build a software product?

 _Something else?_